-Instead of looking at share of women owning a mobile phone, the OECD uses data on the share of women who have used the internet in the last three months.
+Instead of looking at the share of women owning a mobile phone, the OECD uses data on the share of women who have used the internet in the last three months.

 Measured through this indicator, the Nordics have almost full usage rates.
 Based on this indicator, all Nordic countries have already reached the target for 2030.

 Going beyond this, OECD data also shows that over 9 of 10 women in the Nordics use the internet daily or almost daily.
-In fact, women have marginally higher usage rates than men in all countries except in Iceland.
+In fact, women have marginally higher usage rates than men in all countries except Iceland.